Quickstart: Create a Python app in Azure App Service on Linux

-Clone the sample repository with the following command.
+Clone the sample repository with the following command, then navigate into the folder.
 (Install git if you don't have git already.)

 The sample code contains an application.py file, which tells App Service that the code contains a Flask app.
-For more information, see Container startup process and customizations.
+For more information, see Container startup process.